 will need to be returned, ASK FIRST!

 - What is the cost of shipping?
-In most cases, shipping costs are priced in
+In some cases, shipping costs are priced in

 addition to the cost of the merchandise.
 The bargain might not be a

 bargain any more after shipping costs get added.